Jump to main content of pageaccessibility informationSitemap

 BTL Mortgages Explained

-Btl mortgage ( buy to let ) are designed for those wanting a mortgage for the purpose of letting the property out to tenants.
+BTL mortgages ( buy to let ) are designed for those wanting a mortgage for the purpose of letting the property out to tenants.

 These BTL mortgages have become increasingly popular over the past few years, driven by increasing house prices, a strong demand for rental properties and a drop in the interest rates available to private landlords.
 A wide range of btl mortgage products are now available, including fixed rate, discount, tracker and variable rates.

-Btl mortgage products differ to residential mortgages in three main ways:
+BTL mortgage products differ to residential mortgages in three main ways:

 • Rent potential - the decision as to whether or not a mortgage will be offered is usually based on the rent you will earn as well as your income.
 In some cases your income is not considered.